IBM and unions: Italy

 Italian workplaces are locally represented through unitary representatives of trade unions (RSU) structures, which are often affiliated to national Italian trade unions.

 IBM workers in Italy have been engaged in union activity since the 1970s.
 In the IBM 2025 RSU elections, members were elected from the Italian trade unions FIOM (CGIL), FIM (CISL) and to a smaller extent USB.

 In 2007, IBM announced they would cancel a performance bonus worth $1000 per employee.
 RSU IBM Vimercate, which represents 9,000 IBM workers, coordinated a 'virtual strike' inside Second Life on 27 September.
 Second Life is a simulation software that was used both internally by IBM for its employees and for marketing to external customers.

 Between 500 and 1500 real-life IBM employees across the globe signed up to disrupt IBM virtual facilities in solidarity with the Italian trade union's collective agreement negotiations.
 Simultaneously, in real-life, pickets were organized outside IBM Italy facilities.
 The virtual strike was supported by Union Network International.

 One month later, on 24 October, the IBM Italy CEO resigned and the performance bonuses were reinstated, though the company claimed it was unrelated to the strikes.

 Japan

 IBM Japan employees have been represented by Japan Metal Manufacturing, Information and Telecommunication Workers' Union (JMITU; 日本アイビーエム支部) since 1959.

-In 2019, the company rolled out internal HR software that used IBM's Watson artificial intelligence to advise on employee compensation.
-According to JMITU, for a June summer bonus, the software rated union members an average of 63% while other employees were rated 100%.
+In 2019, IBM Japan rolled out internal HR software that used IBM's Watson artificial intelligence to evaluate employee compensation.
+According to JMITU, for a summer bonus, the software rated union members an average of 63% while non-union employees were rated 100%.
 The union lodged a legal complaint, alleging algorithmic discrimination.
+This was resolved in a 2024 collective agreement, requiring the company to disclose all 40-criterias used by the software evaluation system to the trade union.
+It is one of the earliest forms of AI regulations in Japan.